 Net Operating Income, or NOI, is a financial metric used to measure the profitability of an income-generating property or business.
-They’re asking us because investors ask them.
+They’re asking us because it’s the same question investors will invariably ask them.

 Unlike ROI, which considers the total investment amount, NOI reflects the property’s ability to generate revenue from its operations alone.

 NOI does not account for financing costs, taxes, or the initial investment amount.
 (That’s all captured in a separate term called Return on Investment, or ROI.
-For guidance on ROI, check out this article for thinking about EV charging ROI.)
+Check out this article for thinking about EV charging ROI.)

 For many property managers or their fiduciaries, NOI is king.

 For electric vehicle (EV) charging projects, NOI can be elusive.
 I’m here to change that.
 I want you to have insight into EV charging operations for informed decision making.